-All UNC undergraduates are only eligible to receive one SURF, Honors SURF, or C-SURF during their undergraduate career.
+All UNC undergraduates are only eligible to receive one SURF or Honors SURF during their undergraduate career.
 Honors students who have already received a SURF award of any type should consider other fellowships available to them.

 UNC-Chapel Hill undergraduates are eligible to apply to SURF if they are:

 - Enrolled full-time the Spring semester when they apply (this can be study abroad as well)